Last modified on August 18, 2022

 Create an Admin Token

-For more details on creating admin tokens, check out the admin token guide.
+For more details on creating admin tokens, see Create Admin Tokens.

 Example Activity Export Script